2017 Tennessee Titans season: AFC Wild Card Playoffs: at (4) Kansas City Chiefs

-Marcus Mariota became the first quarterback in NFL playoff history to throw a touchdown to himself.
-In addition, the Titans won their first playoff game since 2003.
+Despite struggling in the first half of the game and falling behind 21–3, the Titans shut out the Chiefs in the second half and won their first playoff game since 2003.
+In addition, Marcus Mariota became the first quarterback in NFL playoff history to throw a touchdown to himself.

 AFC Divisional Playoffs: at (1) New England Patriots

 Rookie Corey Davis caught his first career touchdowns.
 These would not be enough, however, as the top-seeded/defending champion Patriots steamrolled the Titans, 35-14.
 With the loss, the Titans' season ended, with a record of 10-8.
 With the Patriots losing to the Eagles three weeks later in Super Bowl LII, the Titans would have the third-longest championship drought of any team in the NFL, going back to 1961 when they were the Houston Oilers.